 BedZED was initiated by Bioregional and developed by Peabody Trust in partnership with Bioregional and ZEDfactory architects.
 Completed in 2002, the UK’s first large-scale, mixed-use sustainable community comprises 100 homes, office space, a college and community facilities.
-It is also where our main office is.
+It is also where our main office was located from 2002-2022.

 The story behind the world-famous eco-development